Post overview: Best Breweries in Brooklyn, New York

 Brooklyn Brewery (Williamsburg)

 Brooklyn Brewery needs no introduction.
-This New York City microbrewery has made headlines for their perfectly balanced lagers that can be found in stores across the country, but not everyone has the luxury of visiting the taproom.
+This New York City microbrewery has made headlines for their perfectly balanced lagers that can be found in stores across the country, but only those in Brooklyn have the privilege of visiting the taproom.

 This has the be one of the sleekest breweries in NYC, largely thanks to the cozy leather couches, wood-trimed everything and ample picnic tables.
 Come to think of it, it’s very reminiscent of those epic basement hangouts we all dreamed of in high school.